microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   > **NOTE: If you followed the steps in [prerequisites](#prerequisites) to allow the SQL Server to be automatically onboarded, there will be one additional resource in your ArcBox resource group (48 total)**

+### Connecting to ArcBox Client VM

 You can connect to the Client VM in 3 ways depending on how you've deployed ArcBox.

-- **Connecting to the Client VM using RDP**
+#### Connecting to the Client VM using RDP

-If you have not chosen to deploy Azure Bastion in the ARM template, enable the RDP port in the NSG and RDP to the VM using its public IP.
+- If you have not chosen to deploy Azure Bastion in the ARM template, enable the RDP port in the NSG and RDP to the VM using its public IP.

   ![Screenshot showing ArcBox-Client NSG with blocked RDP](./RdpNsg_blocked.png)